Job Opportunities

 BASIC FUNCTION:

 Provide social work counseling services in the individual, group and consultant setting, and as directed by student Individual Education Programs.
 Student populations served include elementary, middle and high school ages identified with deafness and hard of hearing or multiple disabilities.
 The potential to serve other disabilities is also possible in this position.
-Sign language skills are preferred, but training will be offered to strong candidates, if necessary.

 RESPONSIBILITIES: